Every four years people in the US vote for who they want to be their president.

 Some states use a caucus - a local meeting system - instead of holding primaries.

-The presidential elections are always held on the Tuesday after the first Monday in November.
+The presidential elections are always held on the first Tuesday in November.

 Americans vote for people called 'electors' in their state who are supporting the candidate they want to be president - this process is called the electoral college.

 The more people who live in a state, the more electors that state has.
 So California, which has lots of people living there, has 55 votes.
 While Delaware, where there aren't as many people, has just three votes.

 In total, there are 538 votes across the 50 states and the capital, Washington DC.

 The candidate with the most electors wins all the state's electoral college votes.

 And the first candidate to win enough states to get to 270 electoral votes becomes the president.

 The president of America can be a man or a woman of any race or any religion, but they must have: